omahacodeschool/ruby-prompt__conditionals/lib/conditionals.md

 “elsif” allows for additional condition(s) to be met (you can add as many of these as you want) “else” do this if condition(s) not met

+Another example of control flow is "while" which creates loops.
+Basically, it's telling Ruby that "while" a condition is true, keep doing something, as opposed to a one-time operation like "if."

 # What is the difference between `=` and `==`?